QUANTITIES OF DANGEROUS SUBSTANCES AND PREPARATIONS IN ESTABLISHMENTS AT RISK OF MAJOR ACCIDENT

 Abstract

-The indicator analyses the type of substances or categories of dangerous substances/mixtures most widespread in establishments at risk of major accidents, present on the national territory and declared by the managers of the establishments subject to Legislative Decree 105/2015.
-Among the categories of dangerous substances (Annex 1 - part 1 of Legislative Decree 105/2015) most widespread in quantitative terms, those belonging to Section “P” - Physical hazards, in particular flammable liquids, are found.
-Also very widespread are substances dangerous for the environment that fall into the danger category “E” - Dangers for the environment.
-The regions with the greatest presence of toxic substances are Lombardy and Sardinia followed by Emilia Romagna and Piedmont.
-While the region with the greatest quantities of flammable substances is Sicily, followed by Friuli-Venezia Giulia, Lombardy and Sardinia.
-There is a significant presence, distributed throughout the Italian territory, of flammable liquefied gases and natural gases (LPG and methane) and petroleum products.
+The indicator analyzes the type of substances or categories of hazardous substances/mixtures most prevalent in facilities at risk of major accidents, present throughout Italy and declared by the managers of the facilities subject to Legislative Decree 105/2015.
+Among the categories of hazardous substances (Annex 1 - Part 1 of Legislative Decree 105/2015) most widespread in quantitative terms are those belonging to Section "P" - Physical Hazards, particularly flammable liquids.
+Environmentally hazardous substances falling into the hazard category "E" - Environmental Hazards are also very widespread.
+The regions with the highest presence of toxic substances are Sardinia, followed by Lombardy, Emilia-Romagna, and Piedmont.
+The region with the highest quantities of flammable substances is Sicily, followed by Friuli-Venezia Giulia, Lombardy, and Sardinia.
+There is a significant presence, distributed throughout Italy, of flammable liquefied gases and natural gases (LPG and methane) and petroleum products.

 Description